Pyramid of Sahure

 The pyramid complex's layout was adopted by succeeding kings of the Fifth and Sixth Dynasties, marking a milestone in pyramid complex construction.
 Compared to the preceding Fourth Dynasty, the immensity of the constructions was dramatically reduced but, in tandem, the decorative programme proliferated and temples were augmented by enlarged storeroom complexes.
 The complex is estimated to have had 10000 m2 of finely carved relief adorning its walls, of which 150 m2 has been preserved.
-Some of these reliefs are considered unparalleled in Egyptian art, such as the 8 m by 3 m (4.2 × 1.6 royal cubits) hunting scene from the mortuary temple.
-(Note: A description by Dorothea Arnold, former head of the Department of Egyptian Art at the Metropolitan Museum of Art: "The remorseless precision with which these injuries are described was never equaled in Egyptian art.
-The king's striding figure seen on the blocks on the left towers over the victims, not only in height but also by virtue of its aura of physical strength and royal bearing."
-A statement by Miroslav Verner, director of the Czech archaeological excavations at Abusir: "At the same time the relief decoration [...] is so rich in subject matter, artistic conception and quality of workmanship that it represents the highest level of the genre that has yet been discovered from the Old Kingdom."
-The foremost excavator of Sahure's pyramid, Ludwig Borchardt, concluded his remarks on the Jagd (Hunt) with: "Sowohl mit seiner Gesamtkomposition wie in der sicheren und gewandten Zeichnung der Einzeltypen steht also der Künstler des Jagdbildes aus dem S′aʒḥu-reˁ-Tempel jedenfalls an der Spitze." translated as: "Thus the artist of the hunting scene from the Sahure temple stands at the top [of his profession], due to the overall composition, as well as due to the secure and elegant drawing of single types.")
+Some of these reliefs are considered unparalleled in Egyptian art, such as the 8 m by 3 m hunting scene from the mortuary temple.
+(Note: A description by Dorothea Arnold, former head of the Department of Egyptian Art at the Metropolitan Museum of Art: 'The remorseless precision with which these injuries are described was never equaled in Egyptian art.
+The king's striding figure seen on the blocks on the left towers over the victims, not only in height but also by virtue of its aura of physical strength and royal bearing.'
+A statement by Miroslav Verner, director of the Czech archaeological excavations at Abusir: 'At the same time the relief decoration [...] is so rich in subject matter, artistic conception and quality of workmanship that it represents the highest level of the genre that has yet been discovered from the Old Kingdom.'
+The foremost excavator of Sahure's pyramid, Ludwig Borchardt, concluded his remarks on the Jagd ('Hunt') with: Sowohl mit seiner Gesamtkomposition wie in der sicheren und gewandten Zeichnung der Einzeltypen steht also der Künstler des Jagdbildes aus dem S′aʒḥu-reˁ-Tempel jedenfalls an der Spitze.
+Translating to: 'Thus the artist of the hunting scene from the Sahure temple stands at the top [of his profession], due to the overall composition, as well as due to the secure and elegant drawing of single types'.)
 For comparison, Sahure's temple contained 370 running metres (1,214 running feet) of such relief decoration, while the temple of Khufu's Great Pyramid contained 100 running metres (328 running feet).
 The complex is also remarkable for the array of valuable materials – such as granite, alabaster and basalt – used extensively in its construction.